-S&P 500 set for fresh record high
+Stocks hover near record highs

 Two Royal Caribbean passengers test positive for COVID-19

-U.S. stock futures pointed to the major averages flirting with record highs at Friday’s opening bell as investors continued to look past a hotter-than-expected reading on inflation.
+U.S. equity markets are contending with record highs Friday as investors continue to look past a hotter-than-expected reading on inflation.

 CONSUMER PRICES SURGE 5% ANNUALLY, MOST SINCE AUGUST 2008